betaflight/betaflight/docs/development/Configuration Storage.md

 # Configuration

-The configuration in cleanflight is stored at the end of the flash ram, currently it uses 2KB of flash.
+The configuration in INAV is stored at the end of the flash ram, currently it uses 2KB of flash.

 Sometimes it's necesaary to erase this during development.